Update: the opinion from DEVE Committee is available.

-The agenda items include preparation for the Coreper meeting on 6 and 8 December 2017, information from the Presidency on planning for forthcoming Coreper meetings and information from the Commission on an update of College activities.
+Agenda items include preparation for the Coreper meeting on 16 October, information from the Presidency on forthcoming Coreper meetings and information from the Commission on College activities.

 The Martens Centre in cooperation with the Konrad-Adenauer-Stiftung, the Hanns-Seidel-Stiftung and the Political Academy of the Austrian People’s Party are proud to organise NET@WORK 2019.
 Now in its fourth year, the event has become the largest public platform of European centre-right think tanks gathering to debate and advocate EU policies.
 In 2018, NET@WORK was shortlisted in the category “Best Networking Event” at the European Association Awards.

 The press releases regarding the outcomes of the Commissioner-designate hearings are included in this post.

 Europe can no longer take prosperity, stability, or even democracy, for granted.
 Fundamental changes in technology, in relations between and within continents, are under way.
 A 2°C rise in global temperature will have a huge and disruptive impact across the board – and is harder than ever to avoid.
 Several other long-term trends are pointing in the wrong direction.